Fiance's love saves Turkish woman buried by quake

 In Van, the provincial capital of 1 million people on the shores of Turkey's largest lake, fewer buildings collapsed.

-But the quake destroyed a seven-storey apartment block, home to around 40 families.
+But the quake destroyed a seven-story apartment block, home to around 40 families.

 "Our grief is huge.
 My uncle's wife and her children are under the rubble," said one woman watching heavy lifting machinery trying to remove the slabs of fallen concrete.

 "All our houses are damaged.
-We are staying in the youth sports centre," she said, before breaking down in tears.
+We are staying in the youth sports center," she said, before breaking down in tears.

 Another woman told Reuters her aunt and little cousin were buried somewhere in a concertina of concrete slabs.
 At another site a mother said her 24-year-old son, a veterinarian student, was also missing under the rubble.